-The Unions shall provide the Employee Relations Director and the City with a current statement of membership fees and service fees.
+71. The Unions shall provide the Employee Relations Director and the City with a current statement of membership fees and service fees.
 Such statement of membership fees and service fees shall be amended as necessary.
 The City may take up to thirty (30) days to implement such changes.
-Effective the second complete pay period commencing after the election or request or showing described in (b) and each pay period thereafter, the Controller shall make membership fee or service fee deductions, as appropriate, from the regular periodic payroll warrant of each City employee described in (a) thereof, and each pay period thereafter, the City shall make membership fee or service fee deductions, as appropriate, from the regular payroll warrant of each such employee.
+Effective the second complete pay period commencing after the election or request or showing described in (b) and each pay period thereafter, the Controller shall make membership fee or service fee deductions, as appropriate, from the regular period thereafter, the City shall make membership fee or service fee deductions, as appropriate, form the regular period thereafter, the City shall make membership fee or service fee deductions, as appropriate, form the regular payroll warrant of each such employee.
 Nine (9) working days following payday the City will promptly pay over to the Union(s) all sums withheld for membership or service fees.